rdforrest/27MHz--Radiometrix-module/README.md

 # 27MHz--Radiometrix-module.
-Uses the LMT0 and LMR0 modules simply.
+The LMT0 and LMR0 modules used simply.
 Development of this project.
 July 2023

 Digital version with Manchester encoding now developed and with underwater trials on a model submarine..
 This digital version controls 6 servo channels and has built in failsafes.